Skip to content

 Characteristics: Finer, often rounder grains.

-Best Use: Finish coats (where tight texture is needed) or brick pointing.
+Best Use: Finish coats (where a tight, uniform texture is required).

 Characteristics: Manufactured, pure quartz sand.
-It is perfectly consistent, free of iron (no rust spots), and extremely hard.
+It is perfectly consistent, free of iron (no rust bleed), and exceptionally hard.

-Never use bagged "Play Sand" from a hardware store for stucco.
-It is composed of round, polished grains (like beach sand).
-Round grains roll over each other rather than locking together, resulting in zero structural integrity.
+Never utilize bagged "Play Sand" for structural stucco.
+It is composed of round, polished grains.
+Round grains roll over each other rather than interlocking, resulting in near-zero compressive strength.

 3. The "Washed" Factor: Why Clay Kills Adhesion

-You must ensure your sand is "Washed."
-Unwashed sand (often called "bank run" or "pit sand") contains Clay and Silt.
+Sand must be designated as "Washed."
+Unwashed aggregate (often called "bank run" or "pit sand") contains high levels of clay and silt.

-The Physics: Clay coats the sand particles in a fine dust.
-This dust prevents the cement paste from actually bonding to the stone.
-It acts like a layer of flour on a piece of tape—the adhesive simply won't stick.
+The Physics: Clay coats the sand particles in a fine microscopic dust.
+This dust prevents the Portland cement paste from chemically bonding to the stone aggregate.
+It acts like a layer of flour on a piece of tape—the adhesive simply cannot stick.

 Sand for Stucco